operatingops/aws_study/README.md

 # About

-A terraform module that deploys a nothing-out-of-box VPC for learning AWS networking (hands-on).
-The VPC and its resources only implement what's needed to make SSH work and to allow you to install system packages for testing.
-This way you can more easily see what rules/routes/etc. are really needed for traffic flows (because everything is disabled or blocked until you specifically enable it).
+A terraform module that deploys a nothing-out-of-box VPC.
+The VPC and its resources only implement what's needed to make SSH work and to allow you to install system packages.

+This is primarily a demonstration where you can more easily see what rules/routes/etc. are really needed for traffic flows (because everything is disabled or blocked until you specifically enable it).
+It's not designed to be run directly in production.

 This is primarily designed for you to run tests between the two private subnets.

 ![Network Diagram](diagram.png)